Student Science in Space

 This program is part of Space Center Houston's Innovation Gateway community science initiative.
 Meant to inspire the next generation of scientists, the initiative highlights how science, technology, engineering and math learning is for everyone.

 The experiment was designed to determine if a specific, targeted enzyme can successfully sever a circular DNA strand called a plasmid, which is normally found in a bacterium or protozoan, into a linear one in the weightlessness of spaceflight.

 This would allow genome editing or therapy to take place, potentially curing rare genetic diseases and possibly someday repairing DNA damage caused by exposure to space radiation.

 This technology is proven effective in plants on Earth and could make a huge impact here as well as supporting human life in space, according to Jo Ann Hux, a senior research associate with Precision BioSciences, who traveled to Space Center Houston to help design the experiment.

 "This is beyond what we do in the classroom.
 This is the real thing."

 Karen Kingrea, STEM director at Immaculate Catholic School

-Aboard ISS, astronauts will mix the powdered enzyme with DNA and allow the process to run its course before adding a detergent that will act as a “stop” solution.
-The three components are housed within six-inch plastic tubes specifically designed for microgravity experimentation.
+Aboard ISS, astronauts mixed the powdered enzyme with DNA and allow the process to run its course before adding a detergent that will acted as a “stop” solution.
+The three components were housed within six-inch plastic tubes specifically designed for microgravity experimentation.